Oregon–Oregon State football rivalry: Memorable games

 1933: In a game played before 32,183 spectators at Multnomah Stadium in Portland, both teams came into the game undefeated: the Beavers were 5–0–2 and the Ducks were 7–0.
 The Beavers scored first, but the rest was all Oregon, with fullback (and future Chicago Cardinal) "Iron Mike" Mikulak rushing for 89 yards on the way to a 13–3 victory.
-The Ducks won a share of the PCC championship, but Stanford got the bid to the Rose Bowl.
+The Webfoots won a share of the PCC championship, but Stanford got the bid to the Rose Bowl.

 1957: The Ducks had a 6–1 conference record and the Beavers were 5–2.
-A Beaver win at Hayward Field would give them a share of the conference title, but since the Beavers had been to the previous season's Rose Bowl, the Pacific Coast Conference's no-repeat rule meant that no matter what, the Ducks were headed for the Pasadena on New Year's Day, their first Rose Bowl appearance since January 1920.
+A Beaver win at Hayward Field would give them a share of the conference title, but since the Beavers had been to the previous season's Rose Bowl, the Pacific Coast Conference's no-repeat rule meant that no matter what, the Ducks were headed for Pasadena on New Year's Day, their first Rose Bowl appearance since January 1920.
 Both teams scored on their first possession, but that ended the scoring until late in the third quarter, when Beaver kicker Ted Searle put Oregon State on top, 10–7.
 A late fumble by the Ducks' Jim Shanley secured the win—but not the Rose Bowl—for Oregon State.

 1959: The Ducks came into the game with just one loss.
 An Oregon win, coupled with a Washington loss, could have earned the Ducks a Rose Bowl invitation.
 Meanwhile, Oregon State was 2–6, its first losing record in five years.
 The Beavers started shakily, fumbling on their first two possessions and falling behind 7–0 in the first quarter.
 The rest was all Beavers as they salvaged their season with two touchdowns and a field goal to upset the Ducks, 15–7.

 1969: With the score tied at seven and less than a minute left, Oregon State placekicker Mike Nehl attempted a 29-yard field goal to put the Beavers ahead.
 Nehl had already had one field goal blocked and missed one field goal on the day, and this one was blocked by Oregon's Jim Franklin, hit an official, bounced off the foot of Oregon linebacker Don Graham, and was recovered by Oregon State tight end Bill Plumeau at the Duck four-yard line.
 Nehl again came on to try his fourth field goal, and this time, connected on a 21-yard kick to give the Beavers a 10–7 win—the sixth on the way to what would be eight straight OSU wins in the series.
 This was the first game played on artificial turf.